 Bringing together the nation's best science with innovative outreach on animal agriculture and the environment.
 Add in opportunities to meet and network with outstanding people, mix with a multidisciplinary emphasis and collaborative atmosphere.
 That is a winning recipe for turning waste into worth!

-Those who make or influence environmental management decisions on livestock and poultry farms.
+Those who are interested in making a difference to farmers and professionals that influence environmental management decisions on livestock and poultry farms.
 These include: ag and environmental organizations, consultants, cooperative extension agents and specialists, equipment manufacturing and sales reps, farmers/growers, Natural Resources Conservation Service (NRCS) staff, regulatory and policy staff, researchers, and more!
-Continuing education credits are expected to be available for certified crop advisors, professional animal scientists, professional engineers, technical service providers and others

 Planning committee: Thomas Bass, Montana State University; Jean Bonhotal, Cornell; Caitlin Conover and Carol Galloway, US EPA, Nichole Embertson, Whatcom Conservation District; Rick Stowell, University of Nebraska; Amanda Douridas, Ohio State; Teng Lim, Univerisity of Missouri; Glenn Carpenter, Sally Bredeweg, Terrell Erickson, and Jeff Porter, USDA NRCS; Erin Cortus, South Dakota State; Josh Payne, Oklahoma State; Kim Cook and Terry Whitehead, USDA ARS; Melony Wilson, University of Georgia; Shafiqur Rahman, North Dakota State